GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 Personally, the History API often _feels_ like it could go some way to help with these possibilities.
 However, it really only has two surface areas: responding if the user presses Back or Forward in their browser, plus pushing and replacing URLs.
-It doesn't have an analogy to "navigate", except if you manually set up listeners for, e.g., click events, as demonstrated above.
+It doesn't have an analogy to `"navigate"`, except if you manually set up listeners for, e.g., click events, as demonstrated above.

 ## Deciding how to handle a navigation